paulcam206/AdaptiveCards/specs/DesignDiscussions/SharedModelJavascript.md

 The SM is strictly about parsing a class hierarchy to/from JSON.
 It provides all of the information needed to implement a renderer (elements, properties, Markdown parsing, date/time parsing, etc.), but does not provide any actual rendering.

 The Javascript renderer provides the same (technically it does not provide Markdown parsing -- it provides hooks) but also has an HTML renderer built in.
 There's no architectural separation between the object model and rendering functionality (each class representing an element has a `render()` method in addition to its parsing/property handling).
 This limits options when it comes to alternative Javascript-based renderers - other renderers have to choose either to wrap the existing rendering output or override each element's rendering individually.
 This also means that alternative Javascript renderers actually ship two renderers in their payload, *even if they don't use our vanilla HTML rendering*.

-#### Questions Answered

-High-level questions that needed to be answered:
-* Is it even possible for us to build the SM using Emscripten?
-  * *Very much so.*
-* Is the projected SM capable of:
-  * Parsing JSON originating from Javascript into its object model representation?
-    * *Yes*
-  * Exposing properties and functionality necessary to implement a renderer?
-    * *Yes*
-  * Allowing Javascript hosts to parse custom element types?
-    * *Yes*
-  * Being debugged?
-    * *Mostly... some scenarios get a little tricky to debug into, but the tooling is improving.*
-* What is the size of the compiler outputs compared to the existing renderer?
-  * *About 10% the size of the existing Javascript renderer (~305KB vs. ~3.8MB)*
-* How much of the existing Javascript renderer can be reused?
-  * *I don't have hard numbers to quantify how much can be reused, but it looks like most of the rendering parts of the renderer can be "reused" by adapting them to the new SM.
-There's likely to be a fair bit of fallout for the Designer, so we should account for that in our planning.*
+There's no easy way to figure out the proportion of object model/parsing to rendering code in today's Javascript renderer, but I'd guess that about half of the code relates either to rendering or to styling.

-## Conclusions
+## Conclusion

-### Recommendations
+My investigation shows that using the C++ shared model projected into Javascript is likely to meet our success criteria.

 1. We should ship the projected C++ shared model as our Javascript object model.
 1. We should refactor the existing Javascript object model/renderer to be a dedicated "Vanilla" Javascript renderer